 Well, it is important to talk about front-end and back-end LTV.
-Our maximum back-end LTV is generally 70% and our maximum front-end LTV is about the same (with a little more flexibility), though in the present market we try to keep that closer to 65%.
+Our maximum back-end LTV is 75% and our maximum front-end LTV is about the same (with a little more flexibility), though in the present market we try to keep that closer to 70%.

 What do you mean by “back-end LTV”?

 By back-end LTV, I mean the LTV at the completion of the project.
-For example: let’s say a borrower needs $90,000 for the acquisition of a property and $30,000 for construction funds and thus wishes to borrow $110,000 (he’s coming in with the rest at closing).
-If the completion value of the property is conservatively figured at $175,000 based on comps provided by the borrower, the back-end LTV will be 110/175 or 63%.
+For example: let’s say a borrower needs $100,000 for the acquisition of a property and $20,000 for construction funds and thus wishes to borrow $120,000.
+If the completion value of the property is conservatively figured at $185,000 based on comps provided by the borrower, the back-end LTV will be 120/185 or 65%.

 Okay, so then what is “front-end” LTV?

 Front-end LTV is the LTV immediately upon the closing of escrow but prior to any construction.
-In the example above, it is a little tricky to talk about the current value of the property since it is a fixer (and fixers are tough to comp directly), but if we determine that the AS IS value of the property is $95,000 then the front-end LTV is 60/95 or 63%.
-Generally with rehab projects, if the back-end LTV is in-line then the front-end LTV will be in-line also.
-This is because with rehab projects, the profit is made primarily in the buy, and less so in the construction.
+In the example above, it is a little tricky to talk about the current value of the property since it is a fixer (and fixers are tough to comp directly), but if we determine that the AS IS value of the property is $135,000 then the front-end LTV is 100/135 or 74%.
+Generally, with rehab projects, if the back-end LTV is in-line, then the front-end LTV will be in-line also.
+This is because with rehab projects, the profit is made in the buy, not so much in the construction or the sale.

 Do you require an appraisal?

 For rehab projects, rarely ever do we ask for an appraisal.
 We know that professional investors must move quickly and that they are frequently the best source for data regarding the projected value of their project.
 If an investor tells me that he expects to sell a property for $200,000 upon completion, I say, “Show me how you have come to this conclusion.”
-A good set of comps is frequently an adequate substitution for an appraisal (though not always).
+A good set of comps is frequently enough.

 With construction projects, it is a little tougher sometimes to get a handle on the completed project, so on occasions, we will ask for an appraisal.